- Our Work

-The Advancing Philippine Competitiveness (COMPETE) Project is a four-year, Php774.5 million ($18.9 million) project began in October 2012.
-COMPETE assists the Philippines to improve its competitiveness to attain higher levels of trade and investment.
-To this end, the Project will provide technical assistance to enhance the regime for infrastructure provision, improve productivity in key industries, and increase access to credit.
+The Advancing Philippine Competitiveness (COMPETE) Project aims to assist the Philippines improve its competitiveness to attain higher levels of trade and investment.
+To this end, the project provides technical assistance to enhance the regime for infrastructure provision, improve productivity in key industries, and increase access to credit.

-In the infrastructure sector, technical assistance will enhance the viability of the Philippine Government’s public-private partnership infrastructure program; advance a reform agenda to lower transport, logistics, and energy costs; and improve regulatory capacity and oversight of infrastructure development.
+In the infrastructure sectors, technical assistance will enhance the viability of the Philippine Government’s public-private partnership infrastructure program, advance a reform agenda to lower transport, logistics, and energy costs, and improve regulatory capacity and oversight of infrastructure development.

-By contributing to improved access to infrastructure, increased growth and productivity in key priority sectors, and better use of productive capital, project activities will improve the country’s competitiveness, leading to higher levels of trade, investment, and employment.
+By contributing to improved infrastructure, increased growth and productivity in key priority sectors, and better use of productive capital, project activities are expected to improve the country’s competitiveness, leading to higher levels of trade, investment, and employment.

-Support higher economic growth through interventions in infrastructure, energy, tourism, agribusiness, manufacturing, logistics and access to credit.
+To support higher economic growth through interventions in infrastructure, power, tourism, agribusiness, manufacturing and domestic credit.

 - Improve quality of crucial infrastructure, particularly for transport and energy

-- Enhance competitiveness of key industries, such as tourism, manufacturing, logistics and agri-business
+- Enhance competitiveness of key industries, such as tourism and agri-business

-- Improve access to credit through direct and indirect programs in capital markets
+- Improve access to credit through direct and indirect programs in the capital markets